By Paul McAlary

 Browsing the web, and watching HGTV, unfortunately, is more popular and

-will remain so (see We Rate Kitchen Remodeling TV shows for their realism
+will remain so (see link We Rate Kitchen Remodeling TV shows for their realism

 and advice).
 Too often, the little information consumers gather empowers